-ERM Power, known from today as Shell Energy, has been ranked number one for customer satisfaction in the Utility Market Intelligence (UMI) Survey for the tenth consecutive year.
+ERM Power, known from today as Shell Energy, has been ranked number one for customer satisfaction in the Utility Market Intelligence (UMI) Survey for the eleventh consecutive year.

 Acquired by Shell in November 2019 to build on its power and gas ambitions and support business customers through the energy transition, ERM Power achieved 92% customer satisfaction in the annual UMI survey, taking the accolade into its launch today as both a power and gas retailer and wholesaler – Shell Energy.

 Shell Energy is the second largest electricity provider to commercial businesses and industrials in Australia by load1.
 Large gas and electricity retail and wholesale operations position the business to help commercial and industrial customers navigate the energy transition and work toward their decarbonisation goals.

 Shell Energy CEO Greg Joiner said market-leading customer satisfaction – underpinned by speed of response and understanding of energy requirements for commercial and industrial energy users – provided a strong point of difference for the company, complementing a broad portfolio of energy products and services.

 “The latest UMI survey results also reinforce the importance of getting the basics right for customers – providing useful, accurate billing and consumption information to save them time, helping them to reduce energy consumption, and responding to their queries quickly through a dedicated account management team.”

 “As Shell Energy, our capability in electricity and gas is backed by deep understanding of the sectors we focus on, service levels that reduce administration costs for customers and energy solutions expertise in managing risk, reducing consumption and tailoring cleaner energy solutions,” Mr Joiner said.

 Shell Energy offers energy management solutions and innovation across a portfolio of gas, electricity, environmental products and energy productivity to commercial and industrial businesses.